HelixDevelopment/Builder/AITasks/Tasks/004 Cover all models by all supported Builder categories/TASK.md

-# Testing Scripts
+# Cover all models by all supported Builder categories

 Before you start check all directories under `AITAsks/Tasks`.
 Each directory is one task done by you.
 Completed tasks have report markdown file: `TASK_REPORT.md`.
-Go through each report to learn what you have done so far with the project.
+Go through each task and its report to learn what you have done so far with the project.
+Everything is sorted by number: `001 Dewcription...`, `002 Description`, etc.

 After you are done with this, please extend the testing script(s) to support all of our models: